PhD in Literacy Overview

 - The nature and acquisition of literacy across the lifespan.

 From this foundation, individual students take up their own research directions under the guidance of the faculty.
 Faculty interests are broad, and past students in the program have undertaken a wide range of forms of research within a range of different theoretical frameworks, and their research frequently wins awards.

 Applications to the program are accepted at any time during the academic year.
-Official transcripts of all undergraduate and graduate study, three letters of recommendation, and a written response to the Departmental Questionnaire are required.
-Recent scores on the Graduate Record Examination (GREs) are recommended but are not required.
+Official transcripts of all undergraduate and graduate study, at least three letters of recommendation, an example of academic writing, and a written response to the Departmental Questionnaire are all required.
+At least one letter of recommendation (and preferably more) must address the candidate's academic abilities and potential for graduate study.
+Additionally, recent scores on the Graduate Record Examination (GREs) or Miller's Analogies (MAT) are required.
+The scores may not be older than five years.
 An on-site interview may be necessary as part of the application process.
-Applications are reviewed by the Reading Department faculty.
+Applications are reviewed by the Department faculty.
 Typically, it takes about a month from the time that a completed application is received in the Department until a decision is reached.

-In addition to the general university requirements for admission to doctoral study, the Reading Department values: teaching experience, knowledge of classrooms and schools, and some form of teaching certification; evidence of academic preparation for doctoral study in literacy; and evidence of commitment to learning, research and making a difference.
+In addition to the general university requirements for admission to doctoral study, the Department of Literacy Teaching and Learning values: teaching experience, knowledge of classrooms and schools, and some form of teaching certification; evidence of academic preparation for doctoral study in literacy; and evidence of commitment to learning, research and making a difference.

 Statute of Limitations

 All requirements for the PhD in Literacy degree must be completed within eight calendar years from the date of initial registration in the program.
 These requirements can be extended, but extensions have to be formally requested, and approved by both the Department and the Graduate Academic Council.
 These statutes apply equally to students who enter with or without advanced standing and to students who formally change their area of specialization after admission and study in one advanced program.